-Prior work experience in publishing is less important than the applicant’s knowledge of Boston Review and the level of commitment and creativity that he or she can bring to the magazine.
-All interns are unpaid volunteers, but students may be able to obtain college credit according to the policies of their college or university.
+Prior work experience in publishing is less important than applicants’ knowledge of Boston Review and the level of commitment and creativity that they can bring to the magazine.
 Candidates are strongly encouraged to familiarize themselves with Boston Review before applying.
-Interns may work full-time or part-time.
-Part-timers should have two or three full days available each week for this on-site position.

-Editorial interns are closely involved in the nuts and bolts of the publication process, proofreading and fact-checking articles for print and Web, helping with art research and permissions, reading submissions, and helping with writing contests.
+Interns are closely involved in the nuts and bolts of the publication process, proofreading and fact-checking articles for print and Web, helping with art research and permissions, reading submissions, and helping with writing contests.
 While most of an intern’s time is spent on end-stage editorial work, interns sometimes provide input in the development stage.
-There are also administrative duties.
+Interns will also perform some administrative duties, as well as occasional marketing and publicity duties.

 The cover letter is by far the most important element of your application.
-It is your opportunity to explain why an internship at Boston Review is important to you and to demonstrate your abilities as a writer, which are the foundation of an editorial career.
+It is your opportunity to explain why an internship at Boston Review is important to you and to demonstrate your abilities as a writer, which are the foundation of any career in publishing.